Oasismetaverse-Venture-Trade/Polymarket-sports-copytrading-bot/README.md

-# Polymarket Copy Trading Bot
+# Polymarket Sports Copy Trading Bot

 TypeScript bot that **monitors a Polymarket address** and can optionally **copy its open positions** by placing matching BUY/SELL orders via the Polymarket CLOB client.